oscarlai1998/tp/docs/team/kewenlok.md

 1. Advised other teams on implementation of certain features such as data storage.
 1. Performed bug hunting on other products such as [MojoHr](https://github.com/AY2021S2-CS2113-W10-2/tp).
-1. Recommended possible fixes for bug found on other products.
+1. Recommended possible fixes for bugs found on other products.
 1. Reviewed UG and DG for other teams and provided suggestions for improvement.